ch8n/awesome-kotlin-extensions/contribution.md

 It's so nice to see you here, please do follow these guidelines and thank you for your contribution! 🤩

 ### How to contribute
+- Please open a issue first so that it's in notice of maintainers that your working on a feature/issue

+- Have a healthy discussion about your approach/strategy/question before you start you task,

 - Fork the project from the `master` branch and submit a Pull Request (PR)